-Most light sand conditions can be successfully driven in 4×4 High.
+Most light sand conditions can be successfully driven in 4H.
 Once the terrain and sand become very thick and deep it places a lot of strain on your clutch system.
 This is when you want to engage 4×4 low range and select a lower gear such as 2nd gear.

 Rock crawling is a very technical aspect of 4×4 driving and requires a lot of patience and skill.
 Speed is not your friend when driving in 4×4 lo on rocks.

 - Again, in this situation, you want to maintain a slow but steady pace and allow the tires to grip at the correct places by always keeping the tires on the high side to avoid bashing drivetrain components or getting hung up on a rock.

-Driving 4×4 Low up steep hills
+Driving 4×4 Low Up Steep Hills

 When driving up a steep uneven hill with low traction you will need a combination of momentum, speed, and good traction at all times.
 You again, want to make sure you walk the track or hill first and choose the correct driving line based on your vehicle’s dimensions and ground clearance.

 - Choosing the correct driveline is probably the single most important aspect of climbing out a steep slippery uneven hill in 4×4 low.

 In conclusion, certain off-road situations require you to use momentum and a bit of speed when you are driving 4-Lo.
 This is entirely up to the discretion of the driver and the dimensions of his 4×4.
 When you engage 4-Lo your main purpose should not be speed but rather control, and driving line.
 10mph is the recommended maximum speed to drive when 4×4 lo is engaged.